Funding sources

 Potential funders

 The Critical Ecosystems Partnership Fund (CEPF) is a joint initiative of l'Agence Française de Développement, Conservation International, the European Union, the Global Environment Facility, the Government of Japan, the MacArthur Foundation and the World Bank.
 CEPF focuses on enabling civil society participation in biodiversity conservation where it matters most.
-They fund projects that meet certain eligibility criteria and that have appropriate environmental and social safeguards.
-As at April 2016 CEPF only fund projects with a cost of less than 1 million $US.
+They fund projects that meet eligibility criteria and that have appropriate environmental and social safeguards.
+As at February 2026, CEPF typically funds projects that cost less $US 500,000.

 Donation-based crowd funding is an option that might not require too much effort, but might be slow.
 If you have a New Zealand bank account you are eligible for Givealittle, which allows fundraising with no fee.
 GoFundMe is a US donation-based site.
 Anyone can use it to raise funds but they charge a fee (5% of every donation).